liufsd/NewFileHereMenu/README.md

 ## How to Enable ?
   Q: How to enable ?

-  A: Go to System Preferences->Extensions ->enable NewFileMenuPlus
+  A: Go to System Preferences->Extensions ->enable Easy New File

   Q:Why not see menu item even enable extensions?